AdobeDocs/campaign-web.en/help/v8/preview-test/proofs.md

     ![](assets/simulate-test-button-email.png)

-1. Use the **[!UICONTROL Mode]** drop-down list to choose the type of recipients that receive the test email or SMS delivery:
+1. From the **[!UICONTROL Mode]** drop-down list, choose **Test profiles** to target fictitious recipients that will receive the test email or SMS delivery.

-    * **Test profiles** to target fictitious recipients

-    If you have already selected profiles to [preview the message](preview-content.md) in the content simulation screen, those profiles are pre-selected as test recipients.
+1. If you have already selected profiles to [preview the message](preview-content.md) in the content simulation screen, those profiles are pre-selected as test recipients.
 You can clear your selection and/or add additional recipients using the **[!UICONTROL Add test profile(s)]** button.

-    * **Substitute from main target** to send a test to a specific email address or phone number while displaying data from an existing profile.
-[Learn more](#substitution-profiles)

     ![](assets/simulate-profile-mode.png)